Do Go On - 361 - The Hollywood Bandit

 Okay.

-Those who knew him say he could just about talk anybody into just about anything
+Those who knew him say he could just about talk anybody into just about anything.

-So he's a convincing kind of guy
+So he's a convincing kind of guy.

-Also, not his value, but he was very, very good looking
+value, but he was very, very good-looking.

 Really?